Applicants for admission are divided into the following categories:

 California Residency Requirements

-Under California State Education Code regulations that govern the California Community Colleges, classification as a California resident requires that a person be physically present in this state for two years prior to the beginning of the term for which he/she is applying.
+Under California State Education Code regulations that govern the California Community Colleges, classification as a California resident requires that a person be physically present in this state for two years prior to the beginning of the term for which they are applying.
 One year of physical presence may be acceptable if documentation of intent to reside can be provided.

 Residency classifications shall be determined for each student at the time of each registration and whenever a student has not been in attendance for more than two regular semesters (fall/spring).
 Residence classifications are to be made in accordance with the following provisions: